67hz/vim-lldb/README.md

-Verify LLDB's python version by launching the python interpreter in LLDB:
+Verify LLDB's version of python by launching the python interpreter in LLDB:

     $> lldb
     (lldb) script